jamescarr/nodejs-training/lesson2-basics/globals/readme.md

 This will include the module and namespace it under the variable http.
 The variable that holds it doesn't have to be the same as the module name, but it is a common (and useful) convention.

-This operation is synchronous and can alternatively be done asynchronously.
-Another benefit of this is that the module will be locally scoped to the callback.
-The callback takes two parameters: an Error if an error occurred importing the module (for example, file not found) and the module if provided.
-The presence of once means the other will be null.

-	require.async('http', function(err, http){
-		// do stuff with http here.
-	});

 When a module name is passed to require, it searches the require.path from the top down until it finds the module it is looking for.
 Go ahead and take a look at it:

 	console.log(require.paths);